-The supply fee is assessed for each student every year to help cover the costs of art materials and duplicating paper used by the students throughout the year as well as for student agendas.
+A fee of \$75 is assessed for each student every year to help cover the costs of art materials and duplicating paper used by the students throughout the year as well as for student agenda's.

 PROGRAM OF STUDIES

 St. Mary's School follows the curriculum as prescribed by the Ministry of Education of the Province of British Columbia.
 In addition, the school: